macrametv/www.macrame.tv/pages/about.md

 ![](/assets/img/uploads/• about-2-800x800.gif)

-**As a design agency that curates project teams for every new brief**, we have constructed a vast network of talents from around the world: designers, art directors, illustrators, copywriters, typeface artists and photographers who really understand projects needs, and bringing their expert skills to the table, every time.
+**As a design agency that curates project teams for every new brief**, we have constructed a vast network of talents from around the world: designers, art directors, illustrators, copywriters, typeface artists and photographers who really understand needs of each project, and bring their expert skills to the table, every time.

 **We've invested a lot of time and energy in putting together a close-knit network that knows no time zones.** We’ve done it with care, considering each member’s special set of skills, professionalism and honesty.
 We give them the same attention we give our clients because they are equally important.